Conjunctive Queries on Probabilistic Graphs: Combined Complexity: Conclusion

 Last, the connection to CSP would seem to warrant further investigation.
 In particular, we do not know whether one could show a general dichotomy result on the combined complexity of query evaluation on TID instances, to provide a probabilistic analogue to the Feder--Vardi conjecture~\cite{feder1998computational}.

-\paragraph*{Acknowledgements.} We are grateful to Florent Capelli for pointing out to us the connection to $\beta$-acyclic instances and suggesting the idea used in the proof of Proposition~\ref{prp:l-1WP-DWT}, and to Tyson Williams for explaining the connection to holographic algorithms, in a very informative CSTheory post~\cite{cstheory_tyson_williams}.
+\paragraph*{Acknowledgements.} We are grateful to Florent Capelli for pointing out to us the connection to $\beta$-acyclic instances and suggesting the idea used in the proof of Proposition~\ref{prp:l-1WP-DWT}, and to Tyson Williams for pointing out a connection to holographic algorithms, in a very informative CSTheory post~\cite{cstheory_tyson_williams}.
 We also thank anonymous referees for their valuable feedback.
 This work was partly funded by the Télécom ParisTech Research Chair on Big Data and Market Insights.

 \begin{toappendix}